 "Uisge beatha," translated from Scottish Gaelic, means "water of life," and in Scotland it most certainly is.
 Whisky helps weave together the country's essence, capturing the aromas of earth, water, and air in a single sip.

 Whiskies differ greatly between single malts and blends.
 This has to do with the ingredients, specialized distillation processes, and type of oak cask.
 Whisky is made predominantly from malted barley that, in the case of blended whiskies, can be combined with grains and cereals like wheat or corn.
 Malts or single malts can come only from malted barley.

 The five main whisky regions in Scotland produce distinctive tastes, though there are variations even within a region: the Lowlands (lighter in taste), Speyside (sweet with flower scents), the Highlands (fragrant, smooth, and smoky), Campbeltown (full-bodied and slightly salty), and Islay (strong peat flavor).
 Do sample these unique flavors; distillery tours are a good place to begin.

 Real ales—naturally matured, cask-conditioned beer made from traditional ingredients—are making their mark in the United Kingdom.
 These ales are not, at present, as popular as whisky but are quickly making their mark on the Scottish beverage scene.
 Good brews to try include Arran Blonde (Arran Brewery), Dark Island (Orkney Brewery), Duechars (Caledonian Brewery) and Red Cuillin (Skye Brewery).

-Plan Your Trip Start planning using Fodor's Edinburgh and the Lothians Travel Guide.
+Plan Your Trip Start planning using Fodor's Edinburgh Travel Guide.